tvdboom/ATOM/docs_sources/user_guide/data_management.md

 Remember to use the `y` parameter to indicate the target column in X when using the first option.
-If not specified, the last column in X is used as target.
-In both these cases, the size of the sets are defined using the `test_size` and `holdout_size` parameters.
+If not specified, the last column in X is used as the target.
+In both these cases, the sizes of the sets are defined using the `test_size` and `holdout_size` parameters.
 Note that the splits are made after the subsample of the dataset with the `n_rows` parameter (when not left to its default value).